 Yet, you will need to pay extra for flood insurance which is a costly addition to your monthly budget.
 It’s an important safeguard since most homes in Florida are close to the water.

-If you’re planning to buy a house, you won’t get a mortgage without flood insurance.
+If you’re planning to buy a house, you should visit the hills st maarten.

 3. Working in Florida